- December 12, 2018

 In Lucius III, players once again step into the role of the demonic child Lucius, seeking to escape from a mysterious psychiatric hospital.
 By utilizing supernatural abilities, Lucius must manipulate and eliminate hospital staff, while avoiding detection and uncovering the truth behind his own existence.
 The game combines stealth and puzzle-solving elements, providing a unique and eerie experience.

-- Graphics and animations are subpar, making the game feel outdated and poorly optimized.
+- Graphics and animations are subpar, feeling outdated and poorly optimized for a 2018 release.

 “Amazing game with an amazing story.”